How to use THC distillate and CBD distillate?

 Someone who is new to these extracts may not know how to use THC distillate or CBD distillate.
 In this article, we’re going to explain what these cannabis extracts are, how to best use them, and what they’re best used for!

-Before learning how to use THC distillate and how to use CBD distillate, it’s a good idea to learn a bit about what they are.
+Before learning how to use THC distillate or CBD distillate, it’s a good idea to learn a bit about what they are.

-Whatever the case, when you’re using THC or CBD distillate, you’re dealing with a very potent product that should be taken seriously.
+Whatever the case, when you’re using CBD or THC distillate, you’re dealing with a very potent product that should be taken seriously.
 You’re looking at a THC content of 80-90%.
 For reference, a potent indica flower will have a maximum of 25% on the high side – and that’s being generous.

 Anyone working with cannabis distillates should have a great deal of experience working with cannabis, and if you’re planning to consume these products, you should be very familiar with the effects of cannabis.